-HARRISBURG, Pa., May 3 /PRNewswire-USNewswire/ -- With spring well underway across the state, many Pennsylvanians are spending more time outdoors and seeing more wildlife – and signs of wildlife – in their yards and other places they frequent.
-Among the wildlife becoming more visible are Pennsylvania's roughly 17,000 black bears, all of which are looking for food.
+HARRISBURG, Pa., March 30, 2012 /PRNewswire-USNewswire/ -- With spring's arrival, many Pennsylvanians soon will be spending more time outdoors and seeing more wildlife – and signs of wildlife – in their yards and other places they frequent.
+Pennsylvania Game Commission officials remind residents that among the wildlife that will become more visible are Pennsylvania's black bears, all of which will be looking for food.

-Ternent noted capturing and moving bears that have become habituated to humans is a costly and sometimes ineffective way of addressing the problem.
-That is why wildlife agencies around the country tell people that a "fed bear is a dead bear."
+"If denied easy access to food, bears generally will move on.
+It is important to remember that attempting to trap and move bears that have become conditioned to food can be a costly and sometimes ineffective way of addressing the problem.
+That is why wildlife agencies around the country tell people that a 'fed bear is a dead bear.'"

 Ternent listed five suggestions that could prevent attracting bears to a property:

 Play it smart.
 Do not feed wildlife.
 Food placed outside for wildlife, such as corn for squirrels, may attract bears.
 Even bird feeders can become "bear magnets."
 Bear conflicts with bird feeding generally don't arise in the winter because bears are in their winter dens.
 But at other times of the year, birdfeeders will attract problem bears.
 If you do chose to feed songbirds during the summer, Audubon Pennsylvania offers some tips, including: avoid foods that are particularly attractive for bears, such as sunflower seeds, hummingbird nectar mixes or suet; bring feeders inside at night; or suspend feeders from high crosswires so they are at least 10 feet above the ground and four feet from anything a bear can climb, including overhead limbs.